 Kendrick Shunk MD PhD has partnered with industry on multiple large clinical trials assessing different coronary intervention strategies.
 He was part of the executive committee of the PRESERVE Trial, which was recently published in the NEJM, and showed no significant benefit in incidence of acute kidney injury or related outcomes with IV sodium bicarbonate or oral acetylcysteine prior to coronary angiography.

 Paul C Simpson MD has a basic-translational lab studying heart failure.
-NIH and the VA have funded his lab continuously for almost 4 decades.
+NIH and the VA have funded his lab continuously for almost four decades.
 Experiments over recent years validated a molecular target for a small molecule to treat heart failure in animal models.
 Current work aims to extend these results to a first clinical trial.

 John Teerlink MD is a leader in acute heart failure trails.
 Ongoing and recent trials in which he has played a pivotal role include: STANDUP-AHF investigating Nitroxyl donor infusion, GALACTIC-HF and COSMIC-HF, clinical trials of Omecamtiv Mecarbil, and RELAX-AHF-2 which examined the role of serelaxin in acute heart failure.